vishnu55510/Q-A-Chatbot-using-LLM/README.md

+---

-#Q&A Chatbot Development with Large Language Models (LLMs)
+# Q&A Chatbot Development with Large Language Models (LLMs)

 This repository focuses on experimenting with the LangChain library for building powerful applications with large language models (LLMs).
 By leveraging state-of-the-art language models like OpenAI's GPT-3.5 Turbo (and soon GPT-4), this project showcases how to create a searchable database from a YouTube video transcript, perform similarity search queries using the FAISS library, and respond to user questions with relevant and precise information.